Studio Art at Maine Coast Semester

 Elective, Prerequisites: None

-Artists in this course explore a variety of media such as ceramic sculpture, printmaking, mixed-media, and sustainable art and installation, as well as creative exercises and artist studies in their sketchbook.
+Artists in this course explore a variety of media such as natural clay, printmaking, mixed-media, fiber, and site-specific installation, as well as collaborative art exercises.
 In addition to viewing artists’ work that relates to each project, local artists are invited to visit, show their work, and answer questions.

 This course is inclusive of all, whether a beginner or quite advanced artist.
-Each student comes with a different set of skills, knowledge, and experiences in art and in life; no matter where they are, they have much to offer others in this class.
-While beginners develop basic skills, those with more experience are offered added challenges.
+Each student comes with a different set of skills, knowledge, and experiences in art and in life; no matter where they are, they have much to offer the learning community in the art studio.
+While beginners develop foundational skills, those with more experience are offered added challenges; all develop independent final projects.